 Reselling items on eBay is a really good way to make some extra cash on the side.
 All you need is an eBay seller account (which is super easy to sign up for) and a Paypal account (which is just as easy)!

 What many people do not know is that you can sell some really strange things on eBay that most people would never think of selling or even buying!
-These five items actually sell and for a really substantial profit!
-I'm not saying you are going to get rich quick or even be able to quit your day job by becoming an eBay seller, but you can definitely try to sell these five weird items to make some extra cash on the side!
+These five items actually sell for a really substantial profit!
+I'm not saying you are going to get rich quickly or even be able to quit your day job by becoming an eBay seller, but you can definitely try to sell these five weird items to make some extra cash on the side!

 1. Plastic Bottle Caps

 I know you must think that this sounds so ridiculous.
 Who in their right mind would want to purchase a bunch of bottle caps from soda and pop bottles, milk jugs, and even water bottles?
 The truth is crafters and school teachers are nuts about them!

 Crafters use them in a variety of creations, as do school teachers looking for cheap supplies for art projects for their students.
 They can buy the plastic caps in bulk for a reasonable amount of money, choose what size and color caps they want (colors like red, green, and silver are popular among buyers), and never have to worry about saving them up for long periods of time on their own!

 Do you have an attic, garage or basement with old VHS and cassette players just sitting there waiting to go to the dump?
 What about that vintage IBM computer and word processor you will never use again?
 Well, they actually fetch top dollar on eBay!
 Why would someone want an old, outdated piece of technology they don't make anymore?
 There are a couple of reasons.